kolenaIO/kolena/docs/building-a-workflow.md

 #### Test Case Metrics

-Test Case metrics are aggregate metrics computed across a population.
+Test case metrics ([`MetricsTestCase`][kolena.workflow.MetricsTestCase]) are aggregate metrics computed across a population.
 All of your standard evaluation metrics should go here — things like accuracy, precision, recall, or any other aggregate metrics that apply to your problem.

-For keypoints, we care about the **mean NME** and **alignment failure rate** across the different test samples in a test
+For keypoint detection, we care about the **mean NME** and **alignment failure rate** across the different test samples in a test case:
-case:

 ```python
 from kolena.workflow import MetricsTestCase